Mezhyhirya Monastery

-The monastery served as a historic Princely residency of Rurik dynasty during the Medieval times located just 10 km to the north of Vyshhorod.
+The monastery was located just 10 km to the north of Vyshhorod.
 Today, the territory is part of the Vyshhorod Raion, Kyiv Oblast (province) in northern Ukraine.
 The location is situated in the Mezhyhirya ravine, on the right bank of the Dnieper River in close proximity to the Kyiv Reservoir.

-Founded in 988 AD, the Mezhyhirya Monastery was one of the first monasteries established in the East Slavic state of Kievan Rus'.
-Throughout its existence, it was destroyed, and then restored numerous times, yet it was not spared destruction by Soviet authorities in 1935.
-At the time of its height, the Mezhyhirya Monastery was considered a spiritual center of Rus royal Rurikid house and later Cossacks.
-Currently, the area of the former monastery is located on a fenced-in woodland territory next to Novi Petrivtsi village and is now a museum.
+It is unknown when the monastery was founded, although several different legends and stories about its founding exist.
+At the time of its height, the Mezhyhirya Monastery was considered a spiritual center of the Kievan Rus' royal Rurikid house, and later the Cossack Hetmanate.
 As an important monastery of the Zaporozhian Host, the Mezhyhirya Monastery left a rich legacy behind it.

 The monastery was mentioned in one of Taras Shevchenko's poems, "Chernets," written in 1847, and was the subject of a drawing by him.
 Nikolai Gogol's novel, "Taras Bulba," published in 1835, also mentions the monastery.
+Throughout its existence, it was destroyed, and then restored numerous times, until it was demolished by Soviet authorities in 1935.
+Currently, the area of the former monastery is located on a fenced-in woodland territory next to Novi Petrivtsi village and is now a museum.

 History

 Foundation and early history

-The monastery is mentioned for the first time in the early 14th century, although Yevgeniy Bolkhovitinov claimed that it had been founded by the first Metropolitan of Kiev, Michael, along with Greek monks arriving from Byzantium in 988 AD.
-The claim is likely spurious, since Mezhyhirya is not listed by modern authors among the monasteries of Kievan Rus.
+Although it is unknown when the monastery was founded, there are several different legends and stories about its founding.
+Some Rus' chronicles mention that there was a nun in Mezhyhirya in the 12th century, which might indicate that the Mezhyhirya Monastery existed at the time, although this is uncertain.
+A 19th-century Orthodox Metropolitan of Kiev and Galicia, Yevgeniy Bolkhovitinov, claimed that it had been founded by the first Metropolitan of Kiev, Michael, along with Greek monks arriving from Byzantium in 988 AD.
+The claim is likely spurious, since Mezhyhirya is not listed by modern authors among the monasteries of Kievan Rus'.

-In 1154, the Prince of Vladimir-Suzdal Yuri Dolgoruki divided the territory surrounding the monastery's grounds amongst his sons.
-His son Andrei I Bogolyubsky received the lands nearest to the monastery, now the city of Vyshhorod.
+In 1154, the Prince of Suzdal Yuri Dolgorukiy divided the territory surrounding the monastery's grounds amongst his sons.
+His son Andrey Bogolyubsky received the lands nearest to the monastery, now the city of Vyshhorod.
 Not too long afterwards, he is alleged to have moved the monastery to its current location in the hills of the Dnieper, giving the monastery its name, "Mezhyhirya."
-Bogolyubsky despised the city of Kiev, therefore moving to Suzdal, in modern-day Russia.
-On his trip, he took with him the "Theotokos of Vladimir" icon, a gift from Constantinople Patriarch Luke Chrysoberges to Dolgoruki.
-The icon is one of the most venerated Orthodox icons, now located in the Tretyakov Gallery in Moscow.

-With the Mongol invasion of Rus' by Batu Khan in 1237-40, the monastery is supposed to have been completely destroyed.
-These legends were written down much later.
-The monastery is known to have existed in the 14th century, though.
-In 1482, it was attacked by the Crimean Tatars under Meñli I Giray.
-Reconstruction on the monastery began only 40 years later.
+In 1482, the Mezhyhirya Monastery was attacked by the Crimean Tatars under Meñli I Giray.
+In 1520, the monastery was restored.
 In 1523, the monastery was transferred to the King of Poland and Grand Duke of Lithuania Sigismund I. In addition, the monastery was given a full reign over its territory.
-In 1555, the complex consisted of four churches, including and one cave church.
+In 1555, the complex consisted of four churches, including one cave church on Pekarnitsky Hill.